-Other locations in Portland would require a lateral run provided from USM to the Contractor's collocation facility.
-In these instances, vendors should include in their responses costs for a collocation rack, 60 Amps dual feed power and cross connects to the long-line fiber, and two pairs of fiber for the lateral run to USM.
+Other locations in Calais would require a lateral run provided from the Calais High School to the Contractor's collocation facility.
+In these instances, Bidders should include in their responses costs for a collocation rack, 30 Amps dual feed DC power and cross connects to the long-line fiber, and four pairs of fiber for the lateral run to Calais High School.
+Bidders must provide 2 sets of jumpers both to and from the long-line fiber into the collocation rack, 2 towards Machias and 2 towards Houlton.